s-maurice/Resource_Consumer/readme.md

 redo draw handlers so that the textures only need to be loaded once the two above can be achieved by moving the drawing into the RCScreen.py

+add tick speed handler - similar to framerate handler to handle the tick speed of the client and server

 have 2d array for machines on map, with the tiles each machine occupying referencing the machine